Spark is investing significantly into IoT networks and platforms to support the anticipated wave of ‘connected things’ to the internet.

 Spark Wholesale are committed to providing an IoT product suite that will empower service providers to drive innovation across many industries.
 Connected car, smart cities, asset management and smart metering are examples of IoT use cases where our capabilities are enabling exciting innovation and solutions.

-Our IoT portfolio is focussed on device solutions, connectivity management and IoT networks.
+Our IoT portfolio is focused on device solutions, connectivity management and IoT networks.

 Spark partner with multiple IoT sensor manufactures and solution providers to create an ecosystem of IoT solutions for our customers.

-These devices are compatiable with multiple IoT network technologies including LoRaWAN™ * and LTE CAT-M1.
+These devices are compatible with multiple IoT network technologies including LoRaWAN™ * and LTE CAT-M1.
 All devices are tested to ensure they're certified for operation on our IoT networks.

 We work with leading IoT hardware manufacturers including Actility, Semtech, Murata, Arrow, Libelium, Sierra Wireless, Telit, Foxconn, and Multitech.

 For detailed device guidelines, please refer to the Spark Connected IoT Low Power Device Guidelines document.

 Cisco Jasper is a global internet of Things (IoT) platform leader.
 Spark has partnered with Cisco Jasper to provide you with an automated connectivity management platform (Control Centre) to ensure the secure, reliable delivery of your mobile data services.
 Control Centre is a cloud-based platform that automates the connectivity of your devices and will enhance customer experiences and drive revenue.